ben-strasser/fast-cpp-csv-parser/README.md

 Q: Does the library support UTF?

 A: The library has basic UTF-8 support, or to be more precise it does not break when passing UTF-8 strings through it.
 If you read a `char*` then you get a pointer to the UTF-8 string.
 You will have to decode the string on your own.
 The separator, quoting, and commenting characters used by the library can only be ASCII characters.

+Q: Does the library support string fields that span multiple lines?

+A: No. This feature has been often requested in the past, however, it is difficult to make it work with the current design without breaking something else.